Learn

 On a per-member basis, look for two things:

 - Sector alignment with committee assignments.
-A Senate Armed Services member with a thick stack of defense-contractor trades is a different signal from someone whose holdings span the S&P 500.
+A Senate Armed Services member with a stack of defense-contractor trades is a different signal from someone whose holdings span the S&P 500.